Find out more about our passport services.

 Central Library is Brooklyn’s home library, and one of New York City’s foremost cultural, civic and educational institutions.
 It is home to the Dr. S. Stevan Dweck Cultural Center, our premiere programming series BPL Presents; the Shelby White & Leon Levy Information Commons, an innovative public coworking and meeting space offering the latest technology; and the Business and Career Center, offering books, resources and assistance on job search, small business entrepreneurship and personal finance.
 Three floors of collections span a range of subjects, and include reference resources as well as books and materials in more than 30 languages.
 Central Library is fully wheelchair accessible.

-We are currently not accepting donations at Central.
+We are currently not accepting book donations at Central.

 Explore Central Library